SeiryuZ/HemeWeb/proposal/README.md

 prototype development will be used as the basis of future improvement on HemeLB workflow for eventual medical use.

+# Risks

+As with all projects with limited time and budget, there are risks involved in this project.
+Most notably, project execution does not always accurately fit with what we have planned.
+That is why, this project is structured in such a way that minimize the chance of having nothing working at the end of the dissertaion period.
+The development of HemeWeb is tiered with the first phase being the most important and well-defined.
+This phase can stand on its own as a finished prototype, so that even if I fail to integrate other part to HemeWeb, the project is degraded gracefully.

 ## Work Plan